Marc Chagall in Budapest’s Rumbach Street Synagogue

 Chagall’s visionary art drew from his Eastern European roots, his affiliation with the Paris school, and his Jewish identity.
 He freely associated motifs like bouquets, flying lovers, clowns, fantastic animals, biblical prophets, and fiddlers on rooftops – creating visual metaphors unparalleled in modern art.
 Rather than adhering to specific artistic movements, Chagall depicted the memories of phenomena in a dreamlike, richly colorful, and lighthearted style.

-The exhibition is co-edited by Judit Petrányi, with director Balázs Kovalik and art historian Katalin S. Nagy serving as consultants, and produced by Miklós Havas.
+The show is co-edited by Judit Petrányi, with director Balázs Kovalik and art historian Katalin S. Nagy serving as consultants, and produced by Miklós Havas.

 Image source: Hall des Lumières